jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Pictures of us

-We've produced video that shows off the faces of everyone in the company (the slides behind me).
-The lower email volume means high-touch customers get better attention from our support team.
-It's a win for all.
+We also don't want our customers to only connect with our support folks - there are a lot of people who put their time and passion into building it, and we want our customers to get to know them as well.

-Give your users heavy weight resources from minute one, before they are in need of support.
-It will result in a stronger, more valuable relationship.
+Our onboarding and support videos show off the faces from all around the company (the slides behind me).
+These are included in the heavy weight resources our new users have access to from minute one, before they are in need of support.

+It results in a stronger, more valuable relationship.

 ## Takeaway

-So, big takeaway numero dos - If your heavy weight support resources are crafted in your own voice and reflecting your brand personality, using them is actually the best way to scale your brand voice.
+So, big takeaway numero dos - If your heavy weight support resources are crafted in your own voice and reflect your brand personality, using them is actually the best way to scale your ability to connect.

-## Big Slide of Progress

-I guess the third benefit is the most obvious.

-Because we aren't slammed with the volume of support that a light-weight practitioner is, we get to build an amazing team, slowly and thoughtfully.

-The top line is our new user growth, and the bottom line is our total support requests.
-Early on we were increasing total support volume by a number about equal to our new customers, meaning for each new user we'd have another email that month.

-Today, our monthly support volume is less than 5% of our total user base.

-When you are on-boarding happy customers who don't require a lot of high-touch, you get a graph that looks like this.
-And you are happy.

-What's really crazy here is our percentage churn, which has not only stayed low, but actually decreased over this time.

-## yeah buddy!

-## video SEO function in the Product
+## Mining For New Resources

-I thought I would tell you a quick anecdote that illustrates how we've kept support requests low.
+I want to tell you a story that I think illustrates how following the Heavy Weight approach will result in happier customers AND fewer support emails.

 At Wistia, our Video SEO feature is one of the big differentiators for us and we draw lots of new customers because of it.